ILIAS-eLearning/ILIAS/README.SHIBBOLETH.txt

            'de'.
 Example 2: The username is generated by the Shibboleth part of ILIAS using the
            user's firstname and last name and a number in case several users have the same name.
-This could give a username 'MusterHans2'.
+This could give a username 'HansMuster2'.
            If you are not happy with the way this name is generated you could write a file that generates the username the way you want it.

-If you want to use this API you have to be a skilled PHP programmer.
+If you want to use this hook you have to be a skilled PHP programmer.
 It is strongly recommended that you take a look at the file ilias3/classes/class.ilShibboleth.php, especially the function 'login' where this API file is included.